-This short but informative guide is not just meant to familiarize you with the background of the Dalmatian Heeler but is in fact meant to serve as a reference point if you’re considering going for this mixed dog.
+This short but informative guide is not just meant to familiarize you with the background of the Dalmatian Heeler but is meant to serve as a reference point if you’re considering going for this mixed dog.

-From its eating habits to its activity levels, to its behaviour with other species, this guide covers the Dalmatian Heeler from all aspects, not leaving any room for doubt in your decision of making this hybrid a part of your life.
+From its eating habits to its activity levels, to its behavior with other species, this guide covers the Dalmatian Heeler from all aspects, not leaving any room for doubt in your decision of making this hybrid a part of your life.

 The Dalmatian Heeler Puppies – Before You Buy…